mikebanks/AbuseIPdbSCAN/README.md

 - If you are receiving errors, please look at the Issues queue and see if there is already an issue open.

-- If you have a unique issue, please create a new Issue, and include the output of your terminal from the bootstrap script down until the error.
+- If you have a unique issue, please create a new Issue, and include the output of your terminal from the script down until the error.

 ## Backlog